-The curriculum is designed with input from employers to ensure its relevance to industry and incorporate work-based projects, the programme develops the skills and knowledge required for a wide range of computing-related career paths.
+The curriculum is designed with input from employers to ensure its relevance to industry and fulfils both the educational requirements for an Open University Degree and the BSc Digital & Technology Solutions Degree Apprenticeship Standard, part of the government's initiative to develop apprenticeships at higher skill levels.
+With four streams, Cyber Security, Data Analyst, Software Engineer, Tech Consultant, as well as flexibility to incorporate work-based projects, the programme develops the skills and knowledge required for a wide range of computing-related career paths.
 Each stream is defined in terms of core outcomes that are common to all streams and a set of knowledge and skills specific to that stream.